Death by sawing: 1469/1470 conquest of Negroponte

+1473 The arsonist at Gallipoli

-In 1473, a Sicilian called Anthony, is said to have managed set fire to the sultan's ships at the Sanjak of Gelibolu, Gallipoli.
+In 1473, a Sicilian called Anthony is said to have set fire to the sultan's ships at the Sanjak of Gelibolu, Gallipoli.
 After being captured at Negroponte, he was brought before the sultan who asked him what harm had been done to him that he performed such an evil deed?
 The young man answered that he simply wanted to harm the enemy of Christianity in some glorious way.
 The sultan is said to have ordered that Anthony should be sawn in two.